gregdhill/blog/content/posts/rust/table-tests.md

 +++

 One of my favorite ways to write tests in Go is with a table driven test.
-If you are unfamiliar with the concept check out the [excellent Dave Cheney post](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go).
+If you are unfamiliar with the concept check out the [excellent post by Dave Cheney](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go).
 If you need to unit test a component under a multitude of edge cases, then this is good technique to adopt.
 Anyway, I'm learning Rust in my spare time so I thought I'd best give it a go.
 Hopefully this will suffice, but if you think it could be improved please hit me up on [twitter](https://twitter.com/gregorydhill).